SSWConsulting/SSW.Rules.Content/rules/avoid-generic-names/rule.md

 guid: f0b473e1-c892-4a21-8319-68f56f713c0d
 ---

-Generic names like “manager,” “processor,” “data,” and “info” are easy to reach for, but they tell us very little about a class or method’s true purpose.
+Generic names like “manager,” "helper", “processor,” “data,” and “info” are easy to reach for, but they tell us very little about a class or method’s true purpose.
 These words are catch-alls — they don’t communicate what the code actually does or what entity it represents.
 Avoiding these vague terms forces us to choose names that reflect a specific role or responsibility.

 <!--endintro-->